Itsmepranay/EV-traffic-Flow-for-feasibility-study-for-EV-charging-station-setup/README.md

-# 🔋 EV Plate Detector: Count Unique Electric Vehicles from Videos & Live Feed
+# 🔋 EV Plate Detector – Unique EV Counting for Smart Charging Insights

-This project is a Flask web application that uses a YOLOv8 object detection model to **detect and count unique Electric Vehicles (EVs)** from uploaded videos or a live webcam feed.
-It annotates only **new unique EV license plates**, avoiding duplicates using a proximity-based comparison.
+This project is a Flask web application that uses a YOLOv8 object detection model to **detect and count unique Electric Vehicles (EVs)** from uploaded videos or live webcam feeds.
+It focuses on identifying **unique EV license plates**, making it ideal for analyzing EV traffic flow in specific locations.

-The app provides both:
-- 🎥 Annotated video output with bounding boxes and unique EV count
-- 📷 Real-time webcam EV detection with live updates via SSE (Server-Sent Events)
+> 🎯 **Purpose:**
+> This tool serves as a **feasibility study platform for EV charging station companies and potential franchise owners**, helping them understand EV density and traffic in targeted regions.

 ---

-## 📁 Features
+## 📦 Features

-- Upload a video and process it to count **unique EV license plates**
+- 🎥 Upload a video to automatically detect and **count unique EVs**
-- Detect EVs from live webcam feed in real-time
-- Bounding box annotations only for **new** EVs (avoids duplicates)
+- 📡 Real-time EV detection via webcam stream with live updates
+- ✅ Avoids duplicate counting using a **centroid proximity check**
+- 🧠 Annotates only **new unique EV license plates**
-- Final output includes:
+- 💾 Output includes:
-  - Annotated video for download
+  - Processed video with bounding boxes
-  - Cropped EV license plate images
+  - Cropped license plate images
-  - Unique EV count shown on screen
+  - Final count of unique EVs displayed on screen
-- Built using **YOLOv8**, **OpenCV**, and **Flask**

 ---